What is a Netmeeting?

 Netmeetings can be conducted through the use of Ethernet, VOIP and messaging applications.
 In order for callers to connect to an individual via the Internet, each user must be online.
 Once each user is online, one user initiates a call to another by an identifying email address.
 Alternatively, the user may be given a login and a password to access the webinar from a particular web page.

 Once the connection is established, each user can initiate certain actions.
 The user can listen, view the visual presentation, and respond.
 In some netmeetings, the user can initiate the whiteboard sharing application or a file sharing application, if the software is available.
 The user’s actions at one location are viewed by other users at a remote location in real-time.
 It is helpful to have a moderator, so some sort of meeting protocol or etiquette is established.
-If the user plans to utilize the audio and video portions of netmeetings, the computer should be equipped with a sound card and also a webcam.
-Audio and video are not necessary for data sharing only.
+If the user plans to utilize the audio portions of netmeetings, the computer should be equipped with a sound card.
+Audio is not necessary for data sharing only.